 5. Make sleep a priority

-With most things in life, it’s easy to fall into the trap of wishing things were different, but not actually taking the steps to make it so.
-If your little one is struggling in the sleep department, consider whether they are set up for success with consistent opportunities for daytime naps, predictable routines, an optimal sleep environment, and nighttime expectations they can rely on.
+With most things in life, it’s easy to fall into the trap of wishing things were different but not actually taking steps to make it so.
+If your little one struggles in the sleep department, consider whether they are set up for success with consistent opportunities for daytime naps, predictable routines, an optimal sleep environment, and nighttime expectations they can rely on.
 Children learn what we teach them, so the ball is in our court.